Djocod/Projet-Python-PMD/readme.md

 The goal is to make it to the main stage.
 The game is designed to run directly within your terminal or command prompt, offering a retro, command-line experience.

-## Requirements :Before running the code
+## Requirements : Before running the code

-    - Make sure matplotlib is installed:
+- **Make sure matplotlib is installed** :
         ```bash
         pip install matplotlib
+        ```
 - when the map is plotted, the plot will open in an external window.
 Make sure to close it so you can advance in the game.
 - In the about section you will see a link to the LinkedIn profiles of the editors of this game, make sure you are logged into your own LinkedIn so you can see the profiles.

 ## Features
 - **Player Inventory**: Manage objects, potions, and cashless items to survive and progress.